Ecwid/ecwid-api-docs/includes/_overview.md

 - [Legacy Order API](http://help.ecwid.com/customer/portal/articles/1166917-order-api)

+### API calls limits
+You are free to build your app with as many API calls as you need to make your service awesome for Ecwid merchants, but keep in mind the [usage policy](#usage-policy).

 ## API availability on Ecwid plans
 [Ecwid pricing](http://www.ecwid.com/pricing) includes four tiers: Free, Venture, Business, Unlimited.
 The API is available on **paid** Ecwid plans, i.e. on Venture, Business and Unlimited.
 Merchants on Free plans cannot use Ecwid API.
 This means that, if the user is on Free plan, all API functions will fail including requests to read or update store data, embedding of the app interfaces into Ecwid Control Panel and customizing storefront.